jesse-spevack/phish_dot_net/README.md

-# PhishDotNet
+# Phish_Dot_Net

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/phish_dot_net`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the `Phish_Dot_Net` gem, an [Phish.Net](https://phishnet.api-docs.io/v3/the-phish-net-api/welcome) API wrapper for folks who love the magic of Ruby and Phish.

 ## Installation